TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

 * First uses `rollup-plugin-typescript` to run TypeScript compiler (including generating dts for each source file) and bundle js and sourcemap output for each type of module you want to support
 * Second uses `rollup-plugin-dts` to load per source file dts from first pipeline and bundle into single dts output

+Stats
+* react-virtual-scroll `dist` folder contains 3 files with 60KB of content using 66KB on disk, built in 931ms
+* Sample app code bundle is 149KB, source map is 380KB, builds in 450ms

 # NPM Publish

 * Head over to npmjs.com

+# Test App

+* Hacked dev build to use package rather than read src directly.
+Confirmed that source maps picked up and functional for both approaches
+* Production build worked in both cases.
+Surprisingly, building using the bundled package was slightly slower.
+  * In both cases source maps from package aren't carried over into app source map (if you want to debug production build)
+  * Known limitation with Rollup when building the app
+  * rollup-plugin-sourcemaps fixes this.
+Or it would if it was still maintained.
+Doesn't work with Rollup 4.
+  * Found @gordonmleigh/rollup-plugin-sourcemaps which is a Rollup 4 compatible rewrite with same interface.
+Bleeding edge but worked for me.